Constitution of InternetNZ

 3. The President will by e-mail to the last known e-mail address notify the Member against whom the complaint has been made within 72 hours of receiving the complaint.

-4. Any Officer or Councillor who may have a conflict of interest with the case must recuse themselves from any involvement with the following process.
+4. Any Council Member who may have a conflict of interest with the case must recuse themselves from any involvement with the following process.

 5. The Officers of the Society shall confer within 14 days to consider whether there is sufficient substance to the complaint to warrant a further hearing.